oliver1112/Around/README.md

 This is a Cloud and React based Social Network application.
 The backend is based on Golang and ElasticSearch.
 The frontend is based on ReactJS.

 ## Website Demo
-The backend is depolyed to GCP.
-The frontend is running on AWS Amplify.
-You can visit this website: https://dev1490.d2dksnqh2qmmie.amplifyapp.com
+The frontend and backend is depolyed to GCP.

-You can also watch this gif demo instead:
+watch this gif:

 ![demo](https://github.com/oliver1112/Around/blob/main/assets/Around.gif)